moritzkoerber/local-data-stack/README.md

-# Local modern data stack
+# Local data stack

-This project demos how to intgrate duckdb and delta lake into dbt orchestrated by Dagster.
-The stack once per day queries Xetra data from an API and does an incremental load into a medallion architecture.
+This project demos how to integrate duckdb and delta lake into dbt orchestrated by Dagster.
+The stack once per day queries data from a stock exchange (Xetra) through an API and does an incremental load into a medallion architecture.
 Finally, a simply line chart is created via Plotly.
 Overview:

 ![Overview](docs/img/overview.png)